-The proposed change of use seeks to development consent for a depot.
+The proposed change of use seeks to development consent for a storage premises.
 The proposal is not considered to result in any unacceptable social impacts.
-The hours of operation are considered to be reasonable and commensurate with that of other depots within metropolitan Sydney.
+The hours of operation are considered to be reasonable and commensurate with that of other storage premises within metropolitan Sydney.
 It is also noted that within exempt development trading is permitted 24 hours a day.